 The biggest challenge currently is the upgrading of the dry sanitation (buckets) to full waterborne sewerage.
 The department had funded Britstown to change their system and the business plan has been approved in March 2021.
-The consultant has been appointed and are in the process of compiling the tender document.
-De Aar purification works was upgraded in but the current challenge is the mechanical issues on the tanks.
+De Aar purification works was upgraded but the current challenge is the mechanical issues on the tanks.
 The sewerage works in Britstown has been upgraded and a complete reticulation network provided and on-site toilets installed.
 The Connection of 481 households to the sewer reticulation network in Britstown (phase 3) project is completed.
 In the case of Hanover, a sewerage pipeline of 300 metres was installed during 2011/2012 financial year from Council's own funds and Council is currently had convert most of dry sanitations to full waterborne sewerage.
 Making use of Council's own funds slows down the process considerable and external funds are required to speed-up the process.